OfficeDev/Outlook-Add-in-Store-Custom-Properties-On-Exchange-Server/README.md

 This sample requires that you have the following:

 * Visual Studio 2012, with the apps for Office project templates.
 * A computer running Exchange 2013 with at least one email account, or an Office 365 developer account.
+You can [join the Office 365 Developer Program and get a free 1 year subscription to Office 365](https://aka.ms/devprogramsignup).
 * Familiarity with JavaScript programming and web services.
 * Internet Explorer 9 or Internet Explorer 10 Preview.